COMMUNITY COLLEGES OF COLORADO

 Application

-This procedure applies to regular faculty, as defined in Board Policy (BP) 3-10, within the Colorado Community College System, including its Colleges (CCCS or System).
+This procedure applies to regular faculty, as defined in BP 3-10, within the Colorado Community College System, including its Colleges (CCCS or System).

 Basis

-This Procedure establishes faculty sabbatical leave procedures in accordance with Board Policy (BP) 3-65.
+This procedure establishes faculty sabbatical leave procedures in accordance with BP 3-65.
 Sabbatical leave is a privilege, rather than a right, and subject to availability of resources.

 Procedure

-Sabbatical leave is for the purpose of encouraging regular faculty who have completed six years of service to the College to develop skills and abilities, which will be of significant benefit to the faculty member and which results in adding value to the College/System and the students’ education.
+Sabbatical leave is for the purpose of encouraging regular faculty who have completed six consecutive years of service to the College, to develop skills and abilities which will be of significant benefit to the faculty member, and which results in adding value to the System and its educational mission.

-College Presidents shall develop College process and guidelines to ensure implementation with this procedure.
+College Presidents shall develop processes and guidelines for their institutions, to ensure implementation with this procedure.

-2. The College is responsible for developing a documented process outlining the requirements for the sabbatical plan, the timeline for submission, review and approval of the plan by the College President, and submission of approved plans to the System office for final approval.
-The Colleges should require that proposed sabbatical plans include the following:
+• The College is responsible for developing a documented process outlining the requirements for the sabbatical plan, the timeline for submission, review and approval of the plan by the College President, and submission of approved plans to the System Office for final approval.
+Proposed sabbatical plans should include the following:

-• How the sabbatical meets and forwards Board priorities, the CCCS Strategic Plan, and/or the College strategic plan; and
+• How the sabbatical meets and forwards State Board for Community Colleges and Occupational Education (Board) priorities, the CCCS Strategic Plan, and/or the College strategic plan.

 • How the sabbatical will increase the overall level of knowledge in the faculty member’s discipline and/or profession.

-3. The Chancellor delegates the authority to provide final approval of faculty sabbatical plans to the System Vice Chancellor for Academic and Student Affairs.
+• The Chancellor delegates the authority to provide final approval of faculty sabbatical plans to the CCCS Vice Chancellor for Academic and Student Affairs.

-4. The Vice Chancellor for Academic and Student Affairs shall communicate the plan approval to the State Board for Community Colleges and Occupational Education (Board).
+• The Vice Chancellor for Academic and Student Affairs shall communicate the plan approval to the Board.

-5. Sabbatical leave may be granted to regular faculty at any time after completion of at least six consecutive full-time (including approved paid leave) academic year contracts of employment in regular positions (i.e., in the seventh year).
-The faculty member must be in good performance standing in each of the three years preceding a sabbatical to be eligible.
+• Sabbatical leave may be granted to regular faculty at any time after completion of at least six consecutive full-time (including approved paid leave) academic year contracts of employment in regular positions (e.g., in the seventh year).
+To be eligible, the faculty member must be in good performance standing in each of the three years preceding a sabbatical.

-7. A faculty member salary for an approved sabbatical will be at full pay plus any elected benefits for a one semester sabbatical or half pay plus any elected benefits for a two semester sabbatical.
+• A faculty member salary for an approved sabbatical will be at full pay plus any elected benefits for a one semester sabbatical or half pay plus any elected benefits for a two semester sabbatical.
 A faculty member must continue to pay the employee share of benefits while on sabbatical in order to maintain elected benefits.
-If on sabbatical and making PERA contributions, a faculty member will receive full PERA service credit and if receiving half pay, a faulty member will have the option to purchase PERA service credit to equal the amount they would have earned with a full salary.
+PERA contributions will continue to be made when on sabbatical.
+If a faculty member’s monthly salary falls below 80 times the federal minimum wage hourly rate, they will have the option to purchase PERA service credit to equal the amount they would have earned with a full salary.
+When receiving full PERA service credit, no purchase is allowed.
 Sabbaticals should fall within either the fall and/or spring semesters.
-One semester sabbaticals should not cross over between fall and spring semester.
+One semester sabbaticals should not cross over between fall and spring semesters.

-10. Should the sabbatical plan need to be revised mid-sabbatical, the faculty member must submit their revisions to their College President and the Vice Chancellor for Academic and Student Affairs for approval.
-If such circumstances involve a personal or family illness, sick leave may be substituted for the sabbatical, and in such case, the faculty member’s records will reflect the appropriate leave taken.
+• Should the sabbatical plan need to be revised mid-sabbatical, the faculty member must submit their revisions to their College President and the Vice Chancellor for Academic and Student Affairs for approval.
+If such circumstances involve a personal or family illness, sick leave may be substituted for the sabbatical and, in such case, the faculty member’s records will reflect the appropriate leave taken.

-13. The faculty member must work at least one full year in a CCCS College after returning from sabbatical.
-The faculty member will be required to repay the salary and benefits cost of their time on sabbatical should they not complete their approved sabbatical plan or leave a CCCS College before working one full year after returning from sabbatical.
+• The faculty member must work at least one full year within CCCS after returning from sabbatical.
+The faculty member will be required to repay the salary and benefits cost of their time on sabbatical should they not complete their approved sabbatical plan or leave CCCS before working one full year after returning from sabbatical.
 College Presidents may make exceptions to this based on individual circumstances.
-Restitution will not be required in the case of a faculty member who is approved for disability benefits, a faculty member who is non-renewed, reduced in force, or dismissed, or in the case of death of a faculty member while on sabbatical leave or within the first year after return from such leave.
+Restitution will not be required in the case of a faculty member who is approved for disability benefits, non-renewed, reduced in force, or dismissed, or in the case of death of a faculty member while on sabbatical leave or within the first year after return from such leave.

 Typical sabbatical undertakings include, but are not limited to, the categories listed below and as further defined in Appendix A: